 - Influencers are more likely to be trusted than politicians in some situations because they come across as more authentic.

-- Politicians often need to spend money on advertising, while influencers don’t charge anything or make money through other means like affiliate links or sponsorships.
+- Politicians often need to spend money on advertising, while influencers don’t charge anything or make money through affiliate links or sponsorships.

-- Influencers can reach a large audience through their personal social media channels.
+- Influencers can reach a large audience through their social media channels.

 - Influencers can use their personal experience to speak on behalf of the people they represent